Somitogenesis: Periodicity

-Intrinsic expression of "clock genes" must oscillate with a periodicity equal to the time necessary for one somite to form, for example 30 minutes in zebrafish, 90 minutes in chicks, and 100 minutes in snakes.
+This mechanism explains why the expression of "clock genes" oscillates with a periodicity equal to the time necessary for one somite to form, for example 30 minutes in zebrafish, 90 minutes in chicks, and 100 minutes in snakes.
+The identity of clock genes and the mechanism by which they oscillate can vary between different species, for instance zebrafish exhibits a simple negative feedback loop, or chickens and mice exhibit a complicated process in which FGF and Wnt clocks affect the Notch clock.
+However, the segmentation clock model is highly evolutionarily conserved.